 Take a longer Disney cruise if you can

 If it comes between a short cruise and no cruise, the 3-night cruise is definitely fun.
-We chose this length because we had a long weekend and we weren’t sure who among us might be prone to sea-sickness (me as it turns out but that’s another story).
+We chose this length because we had a long weekend and we weren’t sure who among us might get sick on a cruise (me as it turns out but that’s another story).

 A 3-night Disney cruise is great for beginners because there is a lot to do and see even in a short time.
 However, there wasn’t nearly as much downtime as a result.